 GET DIRECTV

 Before you subject yourself to another round of terrifying, deep-space suspense, it’s a good time to get up to speed on the whole Alien franchise.
-Fortunately, you can watch all of the Alien movies on DIRECTV!
+Fortunately, you can watch all of the Alien movies on DIRECTV, as well as the new TV series!
+Sign up today!

-Here’s your guide to watching all of the Alien movies, either in order from best to worst (our subjective opinion, of course) or chronologically.
+Here’s your guide to watching all of the Alien movies (and TV show), either in order from best to worst (based on consensus) or chronologically.

 How Many ‘Alien’ Movies Are There?

-Currently, there are eight Alien movies, including two crossover films with the Predator franchise, spanning nearly 50 years of theatrical filmmaking.
-The first film, Ridley Scott’s Alien, was released in 1979 and the most recent, Alien: Covenant, came out in 2017.
+Currently, there are seven Alien movies, or nine if you count the two crossover films with the Predator franchise, spanning nearly 50 years of theatrical filmmaking.
+The first film, Ridley Scott’s Alien, was released in 1979 and the most recent, Alien: Romulus, came out in 2024.

 Ridley Scott has directed three of the Alien films (Alien, Prometheus and Alien: Covenant).
 Scott went on to become a fixture of science fiction films, directing classic films such as Blade Runner, Avatar, The Terminator and Terminator II: Judgement Day.

 Other Alien series directors have included James Cameron, David Fincher, Jean-Pierre Jeunet, Paul W.S.
-Anderson and the Brothers Straus.
+Anderson, the Brothers Straus and most recently, Fede Álvarez.

-Here’s the order to watch to get the full story so far:
+Here’s the chronological order to watch to get the full story so far:

 1. Alien vs. Predator (2004)